csecht/opencv-contour-utility/README.md

        python3 -m equalize_it -i images/sample2.jpg

+       python3 -m  shape_it -i images/sample4.jpg

-List command line options: `python3 -m thresh_it --help`
+List command line options, ex: `python3 -m thresh_it --help`

        Explore Image Processing Parameters.
        optional arguments:
-         -h, --help            show this help message and exit --about               Provide description, version, GNU license
+         -h, --help            show this help message and exit --about               Provide description, version, GNU license.
          --input PATH/FILE, -i PATH/FILE
                                Path to input image (PNG or JPG file).
+         --scale X, -s X       Factor to change displayed image size (default: 1.0).

 Basic information, author, version, license, etc.: `python3 -m thresh_it --about`

 All windows, except for Settings, can be dragged to resize.
+In Ubuntu Linux, windows automatically size to easily fit on the screen.
+In macOS and Windows, however, image windows display their native sizes.
+For larger images, therefore, it is recommended to use the --scale (or -s) command line option to reduce window sizes to easily fit everything on the screen.
+For example, on a 13-inch MacBook Pro, the command `python3 -m  shape_it -i images/sample4.jpg -s 0.3` will make all image windows small enough so they can be easily rearranged (or manually resized).
+The scale option does not change the export size of any saved image files.

 The Esc or Q key will quit any running module (except if "Histograms" window in `equalize_it.py` is currently selected; then just select one of the other windows to use a Quit key).
 From the command line, the usual Ctrl-C will also exit a module.